Are you married?

 I had a brief stint as a mainframe computer operator in my late teens and early 20s, then studied to become a counsellor.
 I specialised in helping youths struggling with their gender and/or sexual identity.

-Why do you work in so many genres?
+Why write in so many different genres?